CompSciFutures/APMonitor/README.md

 The state file tracks:
 - `is_up`: Current resource status
 - `last_checked`: When resource was last checked
+- `last_response_time_ms`: Response time in milliseconds for successful checks
 - `last_notified`: When last notification was sent
 - `last_alarm_started`: When current/last outage began
 - `last_successful_heartbeat`: When heartbeat URL last succeeded
 - `down_count`: Consecutive failed checks
+- `notified_count`: Number of notifications sent for current outage
 - `error_reason`: Last error message

 **Note**: If using `/tmp/statefile.json`, the state file is cleared on system reboot.
 This resets all monitoring history but doesn't affect functionality—monitoring resumes normally on first run.